Indian Para-SF vs Pakistan’s SSG commandos – The comparisons are inevitable.

 Training of Indian Para SF

 The initial training to become a Para SF commando is 3.5 years, the longest anywhere, but the training is also a continuous process.
-In the Special Forces, the members are imparted both basic and advanced training.
+In the Special Forces, members receive both basic and advanced training.

-They are taught specialised modes of infiltration and exfiltration, either by air (combat freefall) or sea (combat diving).
-Some trainees return to PTS to undergo the free-fall course, which requires at least 50 jumps from altitudes up to 33,500 feet (10,200 metres) to pass.
+They are taught specialized modes of infiltration and exfiltration, either by air (combat freefall) or sea (combat diving).
+Some trainees return to PTS to undergo the free-fall course, which requires at least 50 jumps from altitudes up to 33,500 feet (10,200 meters) to pass.
 Both High Altitude Low Opening (HALO) and High Altitude High Opening (HAHO) techniques are learned.

 Drama or Threat: Indian Army Wants Another Surgical Strike on Pakistan?

-The Parachute Regiment presently has nine Special Forces, five Airborne, two Territorial Army and one Counter-Insurgency (Rashtriya Rifles) battalions in its fold.
-The initial phase is a three-month probationary training of physical fitness and aptitude test and it is so gruesome that more than 80% of the applicants drop out.
+The Parachute Regiment presently has nine Special Forces, five Airborne, two Territorial Army, and one Counter-Insurgency (Rashtriya Rifles) battalions in its fold.
+The initial phase is a three-month probationary training period with a physical fitness and aptitude test, and it is so rigorous that more than 80% of applicants drop out.

-Those who successfully complete the test are subjected to a five-week-long process called the ‘hell’s week’ where commandos are put through extreme sleep deprivation coupled with the most difficult physical tasks, like shooting a target 25 meters away with a man standing next to it.
-These commandos are even capable of firing while lying down, standing, running full-sprint, even backwards and looking into a mirror – with a reaction time of 0.27 seconds.
+Those who successfully complete the test are subjected to a five-week-long process called ‘hell week’ where commandos are put through extreme sleep deprivation coupled with the most difficult physical tasks, like shooting a target 25 meters away with a man standing next to it.
+These commandos are even capable of firing while lying down, standing, running full-sprint, even backward, and looking into a mirror – with a reaction time of 0.27 seconds.

 Pakistan’s SSG and SNG

-The Pakistan Army Special Service Group (SSG), also called the Maroon Berets is the special operations force of the Pakistan Army tasked with their five primary missions: foreign internal defence, reconnaissance, direct actions, counter-terrorism, and the unconventional warfare– their most important mission.
+The Pakistan Army Special Service Group (SSG), also called the Maroon Berets, is the special operations force of the Pakistan Army tasked with their five primary missions: foreign internal defense, reconnaissance, direct actions, counter-terrorism, and unconventional warfare– their most important mission.

-The Special Services Group (SSG) boasts of prooven combat experiences in Yemen, India, and Afghanistan.
-In 2010, 300 commandos of the SSG assisted Saudi Arabia and Yemen in combating the Houthi rebels in the region.
+The Special Services Group (SSG) boasts of proven combat experiences in Yemen, India, and Afghanistan.
+In 2010, 300 commandos of the SSG assisted Saudi Arabia and Yemen in combating the Houthis in the region.

 In October 2009, SSG commandos stormed an office building and rescued 39 people taken hostage by suspected Taliban militants after an attack on the army’s headquarters.